-PNWU is committed to the highest standards of integrity in all aspects of University and Universitysponsored activities; and attaining such standards requires concerted effort by all members of the University community.
+PNWU is committed to the highest standards of professionalism and integrity in all aspects of University and University-sponsored activities; and attaining such standards requires concerted effort by all members of the University community.
 Federal, state, and local regulations which govern our activities are increasingly complex.
 It is important that all understand relevant policies and know what is required in terms of compliance and reporting.
-The PNWU Code of Conduct was designed with the following tenets in mind to assist us in meeting our compliance, ethics, and integrity obligations.